tawi1/DotsTrafficCity/docs/source/easyroads.rst

 #.
 Create a new game object & add `ER3D_RSGenerator` component.
 #.
 In the `Config` field select default config or duplicate exist sample config.
 #.
 Set `Min road length` to the desired value to ignore short roads.
 #.
-Select road on the scene.
+Select any 2-lane road in the scene.

 	.. image:: /images/integration/easyroads1.png